Locations:

 Children or adults with ALCAPA can have:

-An anomalous coronary artery is a congenital problem, which means you were born with it.
-This rare heart problem happens to a baby during its first month or so in the womb when the coronary arteries form.
+Anomalous coronary artery causes are unknown.
+An anomalous coronary artery is a congenital (present at birth) problem.
+This happens to a fetus during its first month or so in the uterus when the coronary arteries are forming.

 Diagnosis and Tests